 Granted, not only Germans have grown tired of seeing their great culture almost completely overshadowed by the moral horror of the Nazis.
-Despite a host of world-changing luminaries which Germany has given us, many of whom are of arguably positive aspect, it is still the grotesque Hitler who tops the lists of the best known Germans.
+Germany, let it be said, has given the world a host of luminaries of different fields of endeavour, many of whom are of arguably positive aspect.
+Yet it is the grotesque Hitler who tops the lists of the best known Germans.
 At the same time, the terrible events of Hitler’s ascendency have not yet departed from living memory.

 We have heard this before.
 It is, in fact, the tenor of the German national conversation about the Nazis since 1945.
 If criminal atrocities were committed, and it isn’t always so clear that there were, it was all done by a small clique of high-level Nazis.
 Nobody else did anything, saw anything or knew anything.
 These claims were made, and still are, with complete sincerity, in spite of clear evidence to the contrary.

-Take Richard von Weizsäcker, who was an important public figure in post-war Germany.
-Weizsäcker had seen military service in the Ukraine, where the Nazis behaved with particular brutality.
-In 1984, after a successful career in business and politics, he became President of the Federal Republic of Germany.
+The better characters, of course, do not utter such nonsense.
+They find more subtle forms of denial.
+An example is Richard von Weizsäcker, one of the great public figures of post-war Germany.
+Weizsäcker had seen military service in Ukraine, where the Nazis behaved with particular brutality.
+In 1984, after a successful career in business and politics, Weizsäcker became President of the Federal Republic.
 He was not a criminal desperate to hide his guilt.
 Nor was he a Nazi sympathiser.
-His efforts to shoulder the burden of the past were probably more honest than most.
+His efforts to shoulder the burden of the past may have been more honest than most.

-It was a fine speech, in many respects.
-But there were a number of things that Weizsäcker did not say.
-One of them is that the capacity for knowledge already implies responsibility.
-In the case of the ill-treatment of the Jews, this must mean that there was greater and more widespread guilt among the Germans than the appeal to ‘unique life circumstances’ might suggest.
-The looming shadow irritated some of Weizsäcker’s contemporaries, who wrote to him to point out that they themselves had always been willing to know what was going on, and still they had not known.
-After all, the policy behind the deportations had been kept secret by the regime.
+It was a fine speech.
+But there were a number of things that were said only by implication.
+One of them is that because the capacity for knowledge already implies responsibility, there was greater and more widespread guilt among the Germans regarding the ill-treatment of Jews than the appeal to ‘unique life circumstances’ might suggest.
+This looming shadow irritated some of Weizsäcker’s contemporaries, who wrote to him to point out that they themselves had always been willing to know what was going on under the Nazis, and still they had not known.
+Admittedly, they had known that Jews were disappearing from their homes and were being deported somewhere by the authorities, but the policy behind the deportations had been kept secret.
+So they did not know, and could not have known, about Genocide.
 Weizsäcker’s response was to say that he believed them, because he had to.
 Evidently, the new culture of remembering was not likely to be more rigorous, or more truthful, than what had gone before.

-In his memoirs, which appeared in 1997, Weizsäcker argues that under the Nazis, knowledge of the atrocities against the Jews was not available in such a way that their systematic nature could have been recognised.
-He himself had not known.
-Yet, as he admits, a friend and fellow-officer, Axel von dem Bussche, had witnessed just such an event, by chance, it seems, and had told him about it.
-This took place at Dubno in the Ukraine in October 1942, when some 3000 Jewish men, women and children were massacred by the SS.
-On returning to his regiment, the distraught von dem Bussche had sought the company of his peers to discuss the meaning of what he had seen.
+In his memoirs published in 1997, Weizsäcker makes this tactic of obfuscation his own.
+He argues that under the Nazis, knowledge of the atrocities against the Jews was not available in such a way that their systematic nature could have been recognised.
+Yet, as he admits, a friend and fellow-officer, Axel von dem Bussche, had witnessed just such an atrocity, by chance, it seems, and had told him about it.
+This took place at Dubno in Ukraine in October 1942, when some 3000 Jewish men, women and children were massacred by the SS.
+On returning to his regiment, the distraught von dem Bussche had sought the company of his peers, Weizsäcker among them, to discuss the meaning of what he had seen.
 He concluded that it was a crime of such enormity that a Prussian officer could consider himself not to be bound any further by his oath of loyalty.
 Von dem Bussche spent the rest of the war trying to find ways to assassinate Hitler.
+In his memoirs, Weizsäcker states his admiration for Axel von dem Bussche.
+He does not state why he did not follow him in his reasoning.

 What did Richard von Weizsäcker not know, if he knew that a massacre had just been perpetrated against Jews?
 Genocide, his memoirs claim, was beyond the power of most Germans to grasp; it was unimaginable, and therefore could not be known.
-But he allows that there were rumours which pointed unmistakeably towards the unimaginable, even if there was no direct proof.
-More to the point, Hitler’s speeches, whose content was known to him, had not made a secret of the ultimate fate envisaged for Jews.
+Strange though it is to see this haughty Protestant intellectual identifiying himself with the masses, it becomes stranger still when he goes on to undermine their exculpatory ignorance, seemingly without noticing it.
+Having argued that Genocide was unimaginable, Weizsäcker admits that there were rumours among the populace which pointed unmistakeably towards the unimaginable, even if there was no direct proof.
+And Hitler’s speeches, whose content was known to everybody, had not made a secret of the ultimate fate he envisaged for Jews.
+He may not have said exactly what would happen, or how, but his meaning was clear.

-It is rather hard to believe that something could be unimaginable when it had been imagined publicly, in the starkest terms, by Hitler, and there were signs and portents everywhere, even eyewitness accounts, that the imagined was being made real.
+It is hard to believe that something could be unimaginable, and unknowable, when it had been imagined in public by Hitler, and there were signs and portents everywhere, even eyewitness accounts, that the imagined was being made real.

-In these acts of remembering, it appears, the devil is in the detail.
+In acts of remembering, the devil is in the detail.
 Or in the avoidance of detail.
-The sheer horror of the industrial-style murder of over six million Jews, and of the unspeakable mentality behind it, overshadows the more fundamental question of how the inceptional forms of ill-treatment, those that began early on, in daily life, before the eyes of everyone, could have taken hold.
+The sheer horror of the industrial-style murder of an estimated six million Jews, and of the unspeakable mentality behind it, overshadows the more fundamental question of how the inceptional forms of ill-treatment could have taken hold.
+Those smaller injustices that began early on, in daily life, before the eyes of everyone, and could still have been prevented, paved the way for what followed.

 The only conclusion one can come to is that Weizsäcker, like so many others, had been well aware of the extreme moral repugnance of the Nazi regime, but he had stopped himself from drawing the necessary conclusions.
 That is to say, Weizsäcker knew, but he permitted himself not to have known, after the fact, because he had proved unable for the meaning of knowing.
 There is a word for this: complicity.
 There is no point in trying to explain it away.